 Short answer: it is possible to have multiple merchant identification numbers.
 While a single merchant ID number is enough to cover most business needs, some companies need to diversify their offering.
 For example, if you need a POS terminal, using the TID, another unique number that identifies the payment acceptance device, is a great solution.
 Moreover, if you have several POS terminals, several TIDs can be easily grouped under one merchant ID number.

 But who really needs multiple merchant IDs?
-Merchants who open several MIDs typically do omni-channel sales.
+Merchants who open several MIDs typically do omnichannel sales.
 These businesses include restaurants, hotels, chain stores, and others.
 It’s much more convenient to have a separate merchant identification number for each source of income than to collect everything under one roof.

-Having several merchant ID numbers is not only a great opportunity to conveniently track income, but also a smart way to diversify risks.
+Having several merchant ID numbers is not only a great opportunity to conveniently track income but also a smart way to diversify risks.
 For example, if one of your merchant accounts is frozen for some reason, you will not lose everything at once.

 Here are a few tips to help minimise the risk of losing your merchant identification number:

-If you need qualified assistance in obtaining a merchant identification number and setting up acceptance of various payment methods, we at Corefy will be happy to help.
+If you need a qualified assistance in obtaining a merchant identification number and setting up acceptance of various payment methods, we at Corefy will be happy to help.
 Get in touch with us to find out more.